 This statement covers the activities of Dixons Academies Trust.
-The Trust is committed to giving young people an excellent education within a happy, caring and supportive environment.
+Our trust is committed to giving young people an excellent education within a happy, caring and supportive environment.

-Each academy is led and run by its Principal and other senior leaders, and has its own curriculum and way of doing things within the bounds of aligned auttonomy.
-Our current academies are all within the West Yorkshire area, with two further academies proposed in the North West.
+Each academy is led and run by its principal and other senior leaders and has its own curriculum and way of doing things within the bounds of aligned autonomy.
+Our current academies are all within Leeds, Bradford, Manchester and Liverpool.

-The Trust educates around 9,000 pupils and employs over 1,000 employees.
+Our trust educates around 13,000 students and employs over 1,500 employees.

-The Trust's supply chains are drawn mainly from the catering, contract cleaning and education supply market.
+Our trust's supply chains are drawn mainly from the catering, contract cleaning and education supply market.